Pet Snails bred for health & beauty,

 Sliding lids are a no go!
 For the exact reasons addressed above, the snails will choose to sleep up on the top and there is no safe way to slide the lid in and out without extreme caution each time.
 It’s simply a hassle.

 Ventilation – Many of the popular glass tanks have ample amounts of screen top ventilation, in almost any situation you’ll need to cover some of that up to help hold moisture within.
-The entirety of my tanks top is screen, I have just over half of that covered with a thin sheet of glass I had cut to size at a hardware shop, I also use cardboard wrapped in duct tape.
+The entirety of my tanks top is screen, I have 3/4th of that covered with a thin sheet of glass I had cut to size at a hardware shop, I also use cardboard wrapped in duct tape.
 Other options include plastic/acrylic sheeting, plastic wrap, small towels, cheese cloth, etc. anything to help hold in the moisture.
 Snails don’t need a whole lot of air flow, venting can be minimal but is going to vary depending on your own location and home conditions.
 If air flow is too low you may notice more mold/soggy substrate issues popup.

 Of course there are abundant other options for snail housing rather than standard glass tanks, but the same principals should still apply to whatever you choose to use.

 – Isopods – For me personally, I do not keep any isopods with my snails at this point.
 I did in the beginning, but each of the complete tank break-downs I have done, were because of too many isopods.
 They can live peacefully together and be fine, but because the isopods have so much food source, from snail poop to the snail food itself, they breed and populate in high numbers and tend to overrun the enclosure.
 If you just have a few pet snails and that’s all you want, cool, have some isopods to enjoy too.
 I however want my snails to lay, hatch and grow at the best rate possible.
 For the most part, the isopods do leave the snail eggs and babies alone and do no notable harm.
-But, I can absolutely say that when isopod numbers are thick the snail numbers and baby growth do take a hit and decrease vs an enclosure with no isopods.
+But, I can absolutely say that when isopod numbers are thick, the snail numbers and baby growth do take a hit and decrease vs an enclosure with no isopods.

 Surface area is good but don’t over do it.
 By don’t over do it, I mean it becomes harder to search and find your snails when the enclosure is totally packed with plants, items or large wood pieces, especially if babies are present, you are much more likely to miss them when searching.
 Same idea for misting, an overly packed/planted enclosure will give them more places to hide from the mister/water so some snails may have a harder time waking up if your spraying never hits them.